 I am so excited to write this post!
 You have no idea how long I have been envisioning this kitchen in my mind!
 We've had our fair share of set backs, hiccups, and things go wrong with this kitchen.
 But, in the end I couldn't be happier and I think it's beautiful and exactly what I wanted.
 I am going to share with you the ups and downs and also give you links to where I bought everything!

 I knew I wanted a light and bright kitchen.
 I thought about going all white, but in the end decided it would be too white for me because I knew for sure I wanted white countertops and backsplash so I could take lots of photos in my kitchen.
-So, I chose a linen colored cabinet that makes for a light and bright kitchen, but also gives it some color and dimension.
+So, I went with a white wall and I used Clare in the color Fresh Kicks.
+This white is the perfect clean bright white with no undertones as I wanted it to go nicely with the cabinets and also bring light into the kitchen.
+I chose a linen colored cabinet that makes for a light and bright kitchen, but also gives it some color and dimension.

 My countertops are white quartz, and exactly what I was envisioning.
 I actually picked them from a cell phone photo!
 Originally we had planned to use Home Depot and I had picked out a white quartz that I loved, the Silestone Calacatta Gold was what I originally chose.
 I had bought and paid for our countertops from Home Depot when we began to have a problem.
 Home Depot does the installation too if you purchase from them, you can't buy countertops there without them installing.
 I loved their countertops, but because we are so remote Home Depot only comes to Mammoth once per month.
 So, after purchasing we had to wait for them to come to measure, then wait another whole month for them to come and install them.
 That's over 2 months of waiting for countertops!
 That was just too long for us to wait when we were moving right along and needed countertops to go in before we could do other things like the backsplash.
 So, I had to cancel my countertops from Home Depot (which they were very nice and understanding about).